-The auditor must be completely impartial and independent from all aspects of management or financial interests in the entity being audited.
+The TOR should state that the auditor must be completely impartial and independent from all aspects of management or financial interests in the entity being audited.
 The auditor should not, during the period covered by the audit nor during the undertaking of the audit, be employed by, serve as director for, or have any financial or close business relationships with any senior participant in the management of the entity.
-Auditor is required to disclose any relationship that might possibly compromise his/her independence.
+It may be appropriate to remind an auditor of any existing statutory requirements relating to independence and to require an auditor to disclose any relationship that might possibly compromise his/her independence.